Mahmoud-ElShenawy/Music-App/README.md

 - Search For Specific Songs/Albums

 # Screenshots
 There are Some Screenshots to Show How My App Looks.
-Open Screenshots Folder To See More Pictures

 ![](Screenshots/1.png)
 ![](Screenshots/2.png)